Degree Distributions in Recursive Trees with Fitnesses: Generalised Preferential Attachment Trees with Fitnesses

-where $c_{B}$ depends on $g$ and $h$ but not $k$.
-In the case $\ell = 1$, $\alpha \geq \esssup(g)$, thus, the distribution of degrees of vertices with weight belonging to $B$ follows a power law with exponent $\tau$ depending on $B$, with $\tau \geq 2$.
+where $c_{B}$, which comes from the term outside the product in~\eqref{eq:deg-dist-form-gpaf}, depends on $g$ and $h$ but not $k$.
+Thus, the distribution of $(p^{\alpha}_{k}(B))_{k \in \mathbb{N}_{0}}$ follows what one might describe as an `averaged' power law.
+Moreover, in the case \bluee{that} $\ell = 1$, \bluee{we have} $\alpha \geq \esssup(g)$, thus, for some $c' > 0$.
 It has been observed that real world complex networks, have power law degree distributions where the observed power law exponent lies between $2$ and $3$ (see, for example, \cite{vanderhofstad2016}).
-Note that making $h$ smaller (in expectation) has the effect of reducing the exponent of the power law.
+Note that by~\eqref{eq:malth-gpaf}, $\alpha$ depends on both $h$ and $g$, so that keeping $g$ fixed and making $h$ smaller has the effect of reducing the exponent of the power law.

 In the remainder of this section we set $\ell =1$, for brevity.
 The arguments may be adapted in a similar manner to the case $\ell >1$.